Codecademy/docs/content/javascript/concepts/dates/terms/getUTCMonth/getUTCMonth.md

 Title:
 ‘.getUTCMonth()'
 Description:
-‘Method of date instances that returns the month date according to universal time, as a zero-based value (where zero indicates the first month of the year).'
+'Returns the month of the passed date according to universal time, as a zero-based value.'
 Subjects:
   - ‘Web Development’
   - ‘Computer Science’